-- Line a plastic tupperware with parchment - make sure it not too big as you don't want the layers to be thin.
+- Line a plastic Tupperware container with parchment - make sure it not too big as you don't want the layers to be thin.

-- Mix in the first colour (either back in the the food processor or by hand) and spread it over the bottom of the container - place in the freezer.
+- Mix in the first colour (either back in the the food processor or by hand) and spread it over the bottom of the container - place in the freezer for 10 minutes.

-- Add the next layer of colour and return to the freezer.
+- Add the next layer of colour and return to the freezer for 10 minutes.

 - Repeat until all the colours are complete.

 - Then, place in the fridge for 30min.

 - Cut into squares and enjoy, keep in the fridge if the weather is warm.

 - Simply mix all the ingredients together and refrigerate until set.

 To separate the cream from tinned coconut milk - Turn the tin upside down and place it in the fridge overnight.
 Take it out and turn it the right way up, open and remove the separated water, scoop out the cream and use.